 “…to serve music, or painting, or words is a religious activity, whether or not the conscious mind is willing to accept that fact.
 Basically there can be no categories such as “religious” art and “secular” art, because all true art is incarnational, and therefore “religious.”

-My first thought when she claimed that was I take issue with it because there is a lot of “Christian” art out there that I do not like.
+My first thought when she claimed that was that I take issue with it because there is a lot of “Christian” art out there that I do not like.
 But L’Engle explains this two pages over by saying,

 “This confusion comes about because much so-called religious art is in fact bad art, and therefore bad religion.”